96Emil/Front-End-Project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+In the terminal type 'cd taste-the-waste' if you are not already in the correct project directory.

+To run the json-server type 'npx json-server --watch data/db.json --port 8000' in the terminal once you are in the correct project directory.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\